Last updated January 25th, 2020.

 Short-term bumps in an economy are unavoidable.
-Except in a few rare cases, recessions strike about once every seven or eight years on average.
+Other than in a few rare cases, recessions strike about once every seven or eight years on average.

-Why are demographics so important when judging a country’s future prospects?
-For starters, things like median age and population growth have crucial implications for an economy’s growth.
+So why are demographics so important when judging a nation’s future prospects?
+For starters, things like median age and population growth rate have crucial implications for any economy’s growth.

 Population growth naturally leads to more sustainable GDP growth.
-Not only does a nation’s economic output increase with more people, but large domestic markets lure foreign investment easier than smaller ones.
+Not only does a country’s economic output increase with more people, but large domestic markets lure foreign investors easier than smaller ones.

 Furthermore, a young workforce is far more efficient than an aged one.
-Public services such as healthcare and pensions are a burden on taxpayers.
-Less money has to be spent on these things when a population is young and healthy.
+Public services such as healthcare, pensions, and disability are a major burden on taxpayers.
+Less money needs to be spent on these things when a population is young and healthy.

-There’s great potential across South and Southeast Asia though.
-Let’s take a look at countries with the best demographics.
+There’s great potential all throughout South and Southeast Asia though.
+Here are the top three countries in Asia with the best demographics.

 Manila, capital of the Philippines, is going through a phase of rapid growth.
 More people means greater competition for a limited amount of prime real estate.

 1. The Philippines